The-OpenROAD-Project/OpenROAD/docs/contrib/DeveloperGuide.md

     src/tool/test/regression
 ```

-OpenROAD repository
+OpenROAD repository:

 ```
-    CMakeLists.txt - top level cmake file
+    CMakeLists.txt - top level CMake file
     src/Main.cc
-    src/OpenROAD.cc - OpenROAD class functions
+    src/OpenRoad.cc - OpenROAD class functions
-    src/OpenROAD.i - top level swig, %includes tool swig files src/OpenROAD.tcl - basic read/write lef/def/db commands
+    src/OpenRoad.i - top level swig, %includes tool swig files src/OpenRoad.tcl - basic read/write lef/def/db commands
-    include/openroad/OpenRoad.hh - OpenROAD top level class, has instances of tools include/openroad/Error.hh - Error reporting API
+    include/ord/OpenRoad.hh - OpenROAD top level class, has instances of tools
 ```

-Some tools such as OpenDB are submodules, which are simply
+Some tools such as OpenSTA are submodules, which are simply
-subdirectories in /src that are pointers to the git submodule.
+subdirectories in `src/` that are pointers to the git submodule.
 They are
 intentionally not segregated into a separate /module.

 The use of submodules for new code integrated into OpenROAD is strongly
 discouraged.
 Submodules make changes to the underlying infrastructure
-(OpenDB, OpenSTA etc) difficult to propagate across the dependent
+(i.e., OpenSTA) difficult to propagate across the dependent submodule
-submodule repositories.
+repositories.
 Submodules: just say no.

 Where external/third party code that a tool depends on should be placed
 depends on the nature of the dependency.

 -   Libraries - code packaged as a linkable library.
-Examples are tcl,
+Examples are `tcl`,
-    boost, zlib, eigen, lemon, spdlog.
+    `boost`, `zlib`, `eigen`, `lemon`, `spdlog`.

 These should be installed in the build environment and linked by
-OpenRoad.
-Document these dependencies in the top level README.md file.
+OpenROAD.
+Document these dependencies in the top level `README.md` file.
-The Dockerfile should be updated to illustrate where to find the library
+The `Dockerfile` should be updated to illustrate where to find the library
 and how to install it.
-Adding libraries to the build enviroment requires
+Adding libraries to the build environment requires
-coodination with the sys admins for the continuous integration hosts to
+coordination with the sysadmins for the continuous integration hosts to
 make sure the environments include the dependency.
 Advanced notification
 should also be given to the development team so their private build
 environments can be updated.

-Each tool cmake file builds a library that is linked by the OpenROAD
+Each tool CMake file builds a library that is linked by the OpenROAD
 application.
 The tools should not define a `main()` function.
 If the
-tool is tcl only and has no c++ code it does not need to have a cmake
+tool is tcl only and has no C++ code it does not need to have a CMake
 file.
-Tool cmake files should **not** include the following:
+Tool CMake files should **not** include the following:

-- cmake_minimum_required
+- `cmake_minimum_required`
-- GCC_COVERAGE_COMPILE_FLAGS
+- `GCC_COVERAGE_COMPILE_FLAGS`
-- GCC_COVERAGE_LINK_FLAGS
+- `GCC_COVERAGE_LINK_FLAGS`
-- CMAKE_CXX_FLAGS
+- `CMAKE_CXX_FLAGS`
-- CMAKE_EXE_LINKER_FLAGS
+- `CMAKE_EXE_LINKER_FLAGS`

 None of the tools have commands to read or write LEF, DEF, Verilog or
 database files.
 These functions are all provided by the OpenROAD